Transfer Students

 Registration Instructions

 After residency has been verified and enrollment is complete, families will receive instructions to complete the registration and fee payment process.
-Information will also be provided regarding student IDs, iPads and books.
+After residency has been verified and enrollment is complete, families will receive instructions to complete the registration and fee payment process.
+Information will also be provided regarding student IDs, iPads, books and transportation/bussing.

 Course Placement